chaudharymanik/Finora/README.md

 1. Push code to GitHub
 2. Import the repo at [vercel.com/new](https://vercel.com/new)
 3. Add `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` as environment variables
-4. Deploy — Vercel auto-runs `pnpm build` and serves the result
+4. Deploy — Vercel auto-runs `npm run build` and serves the result

 ---